sarl/sarl-jekyll-website/docs/official/gettingstarted/CreateFirstProject.md

 The default output folder is `target/classes`.

-> **_Note:_** The names of these folders are following the conventions of a Maven-based project (described below).
-In this way, you will
-> be able to turn the Maven nature on your SARL project on/off.
+<p markdown="1"><span class="label label-info">Note</span> The names of these folders are following the conventions of a Maven-based project (described below).
+In this way, you will be able to turn the Maven nature on your SARL project on/off.</p>

 ![Source Code Folders](./new_sarl_project_screen_3.png)